Apprenticeships & Vocational Pathways

 Oxfordshire Apprenticeship Awards

-The annual Oxfordshire Apprenticeship Awards celebrates the achievements of Apprentices and those who support them along their journey, including school/college careers staff, employers and training provider individuals.
+The annual Oxfordshire Apprenticeship Awards celebrates the achievements of apprentices and those who support them along their journey, including school/college careers staff, employers and training provider individuals.
 OxLEP Skills manages the awards on a not-for-profit basis and categories are sponsored, judged and awarded by businesses and organisations.

-Watch highlights of the Oxfordshire Apprenticeship Awards 2022:
+Watch the Oxfordshire Apprenticeship Awards 2023 highlights:

 Oxfordshire Apprenticeship Ambassadors

-What it's like to be an Apprentice by Oxfordshire Apprenticeship Ambassadors:
+What it’s like to be an apprentice by Oxfordshire Apprenticeship Ambassadors:

 T Levels

-Launched in September 2021 in Oxfordshire, T Levels, or Technical Levels, are after GCSEs and are the equivalent to 3 A Levels.
+Launched in September 2021 in Oxfordshire, T Levels, or Technical Levels are after GCSEs and are the equivalent to 3 A Levels.
 The 2-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work.

 T Levels offer students a mixture of classroom learning and ‘on-the-job’ experience, with the aim of equipping them with the knowledge and experience needed to progress into skilled employment, further study or a higher Apprenticeship.